On the Fourier Mean Bodies of a Convex Body

 It follows from \eqref{eq:mean_zonoid_relate} that $Z^\circ_{q}K$ are origin-symmetric star bodies.
 These were first introduced by R. Gardner and A. Giannopoulos \cite{GG99}, under a slightly different normalization.
-At that time, the convexity of $Z^\circ_{q}K$ for $q<1$ was still open.
-However, the following theorem shows that $Z_q^\circ K$ is a convex body for all $q> -1$.
+The following theorem of G. Berck \cite{BG09} shows that $Z_q^\circ K$ is a convex body for all $q> -1$.